XLNC-Deoxys/WRO-FE25/README.md

  <img src="./Images/README_photos/Republic_robot.jpg" height="600">
 </div>

 The [photo above](https://github.com/RobotekPRIME2024/WRO-FE24/tree/main/Images/README_photos/Republic_robot.jpg) shows our robot from the republic stage.
 It is very similar to the current one, but it uses ackerman steering.
 Straight lines drawn from the front wheel axes should intersect at the rear axle, as shown in the photo below.
 The straight lines of our previous robot intersect at the rear axle in one position.
-The backlash was too big, we decided to abandon this mechanism this year.
-This allowed to increase the maximum rotation angle and simplify the design.
 <div align=center>

  ![photo](./Images/README_photos/Ackermann_steering_geometry.png)